 Malborough - Is the northern part of the South Island.
 This area is renowned for having the most beautiful beaches in the country as well as the best weather.
 This area has more hours of sunshine than any other part of New Zealand.
 There are nature tracks in this area that have some of the most amazing natural scenery imaginable and is perfect for people who love hiking.

 People often confuse New Zealand with Australia and think there are many native animals.
 However there are no indigenous animals in New Zealand.
 Animals that are found in the wild today were all originally brought over by the settlers.

 This is the reason New Zealand is the home of so many flightless birds.
 With no natural predators around to worry about, birds were able to evolve differently.
 This meant less need to fly and they were able to find their niche on the ground!

 Unfortunately for this reason many species are became endangered after the arrival of non-native animals.
 The introduction of possums, rats and other rodents left these birds vulnerable and their numbers are sadly dropping.
 Luckily many conservational groups are doing all they can to solve this problem.

 Kiwi - is the most famous bird of New Zealand.
-It is probably the most well know symbol of the country, In fact New Zealanders are affectionately known as 'kiwis'.
+It is probably the most well known symbol of the country, In fact New Zealanders are affectionately known as 'kiwis'.
 It is a small, brown flightless bird with a long beak, which it uses to dig up worms and insects from the soil.
 It is nocturnal and because of this it is very difficult to see one in the wild.